Politics of Nepal: 2001: Royal Massacre

+2002-2005 : Political instability, peak of Maoist violence and a "Royal Coup"

+When he fired Mr. Deuba, the king also indefinitely postponed the elections, scheduled to start 13 November.
+The king said Mr. Deuba was incompetent and incapable of holding the elections on time after the prime minister asked for a one-year postponement because of fears the rebels would disrupt them and party infighting.

+After 1 week of holding power, the King then appointed Lokendra Bahadur Chand as the prime minister who held office until 5 June 2003.
+After increasing protests from the political parties and increase in intensity of attacks from the Maoists, Chand was forced to resign.

+Surya Bahadur Thapa who belonged to the same pro-monarchist party as his predecessor, was then appointed as the prime minister.
+Although he was a royalist, he had joined the other political parties in criticizing the King for firing the elected prime minister and postponing elections.

+Thapa then had the task of forming a cabinet including all major political parties.
+Maoist rebels and the interim administration had also signed a truce and held two rounds of peace talks.

+PM Deuba had vowed to push ahead with elections in April, announced 9% increase in defence budget.
+Maoists reiterated aim to obstruct polls, while political parties remained divided.
+Heavy fighting continued in eastern and western districts: clashes in Kailali district 5 January, 2005 reportedly claimed at least 55 lives; fighting in eastern area of Ilam 20 January killed 29 soldiers.
+Meanwhile, Maoists who had previously agreed government's 13 January,2005 deadline for talks, ignored it, claiming government lacked authority to negotiate.

-2002–2007: Suspension of parliament and Loktantra Andolan
+2005–2007: suspension of parliament and Loktantra Andolan

-On 22 May 2002 King Gyanendra suspended the Parliament, appointed a government led by himself, and enforced martial law.
-The King argued that civil politicians were unfit to handle the Maoist insurgency.
-Telephone lines were cut and several high-profile political leaders were detained.
-Other opposition leaders fled to India and regrouped there.
-A broad coalition called the Seven Party Alliance (SPA) was formed in opposition to the royal takeover, encompassing the seven parliamentary parties who held about 90% of the seats in the old, dissolved parliament.

 The Office of the United Nations High Commissioner for Human Rights, in response to events in Nepal, set up a monitoring program in 2005 to assess and observe the human rights situation there.

 On 22 November 2005, the Seven Party Alliance (SPA) of parliamentary parties and the Communist Party of Nepal (Maoist) agreed on a historic and unprecedented 12-point memorandum of understanding (MOU) for peace and democracy.
 Nepali people from various walks of life and the international community regarded the MOU as an appropriate political response to the crisis that was developing in Nepal.
 Against the backdrop of the historical sufferings of the Nepali people and the enormous human cost of the last ten years of violent conflict, the MOU, which proposes a peaceful transition through an elected constituent assembly, created an acceptable formula for a united movement for democracy.
 As per the 12-point MOU, the SPA called for a protest movement, and the Communist Party of Nepal (Maoist) supported it.
 This led to a countrywide uprising called the Loktantra Andolan that started in April 2006.
 All political forces including civil society and professional organisations actively galvanised the people.
 This resulted in massive and spontaneous demonstrations and rallies held across Nepal against King Gyanendra's autocratic rule.